rmharp/HeelLife/inst/examples/README.md

 gm_auth_configure(path = "path/to/your/credentials.json")
 gm_auth(email = TRUE, cache = ".secret")
 ```

+### Option 3: HeelMail Setup (Required for HeelMail Department Emails)
+For sending emails to departments via UNC HeelMail, you'll need:

+1. **UNC Credentials**: Your ONYEN username and password
+2. **Firefox Browser**: Must be installed on your system
+3. **MFA Access**: Ability to receive MFA codes via text
+4. **No API Setup**: HeelMail uses web automation, no external API required

 ### Option 3: Interactive Input
 The scripts will prompt for credentials if environment variables are not set.